deepakjois/my-vim/practical_vim_drew_neil_notes.md

 * `:edit %<Tab>` and `:edit %:h<Tab>` expand out the filepath for the active buffer.
 * `:E` is shorthand for `:Explore`

+### Chapter 9 : Copy and paste

+* Cut, Copy and Paste => Delete, Yank and Put
+* Taken together, the `xp` commands can be considered as: ‘transpose the next two characters.’
+* The `ddp` sequence could be considered to stand for: transpose the order of this line and its successor.
+* `yyp` can be used to duplicate a line
+* It can be very useful to understand the difference between `p` and `P` in actual practise. `p` puts *after* the cursor and `P` *in front of* the cursor.
+* The delete, yank, and put commands all interact with one of Vim’s registers.
+  We can specify which register we want to use by prefixing the command with `"{register}`.
+If we don’t specify a register, then Vim will use the unnamed register.
+* `"%` register contains name of the current file.
+Information about other such read only registers can be found in `:h quote`.
+* `"+` refers to the system clipboard.
+* When we use the `p` command in Visual mode, Vim replaces the selection with the contents of the specified register.
+* Swap two words example on page 129 is a good example of using marks.
+I like the technique of using `mm` to use `m` as the mark register to save some typing.
+* `gp` and `gP` leave the cursor after the new text.
+* `:set paste` is the best solution to all those times that I had problems with pasting text in Vim when using it in terminal.
+It can be made even easier by using something like `set pastetoggle=<F5>`.

 ### Chapter 11 : Macros

 **TODO** : Read the section about editing macros again.